GasFurr/B3T/README.md

 ~ b3t init my_awesome_app -t mytemplate
 # Creates b3t.toml by your template (stored in program)
 ~ b3t scan # When you in your projects root
-# Detects the comments using b3t.toml configuration
+# Detects the comments using b3t.toml configuration.
+(It scans all files if not said otherwise.)
 ~ cd /home/.homework # Now you can do anything
-~ b3t list my_awesome_app # Just ask for your project's List
+~ b3t list my_awesome_app # Just ask for your project's Todo list!
 |> my_awesome_app todo:
 | ► 1.[CRIT] Fix memory leak
 |   → src/main.rs:2